-For nursing Moms, be aware of what you eat a couple days prior to the session.
+This one is for the nursing Moms, be aware of what you eat a couple days prior to the session.
 Any woman who has nursed a baby knows that any sort of spicy foods can make the baby uncomfortable or upset their tummy.
 And an upset tummy will usually mean lots of gas, crying and no sleeping.
 Avoid spicy foods, or any foods the baby may have aversions to, at all costs!
 I will never forget the time I devoured mussles when my son was just a month old, it was the worst night of our lives lol.

-I recommend keeping your baby for as long as you can before the session.
+I recommend keeping your baby awake for as long as you can before the session.
 If the baby has slept all morning and then arrives to my studio, they just might be ready for a long awake period, which makes the job of getting them sleepy all that much harder.

 Make sure baby has full tummy before you leave the house and come to my studio.
-This way, assuming your drive isn’t too long, the baby should l still be full and will probably have a little snooze in the car.
+This way, assuming your drive isn’t too long, the baby should still be full and will probably have a little snooze in the car.
 When you arrive I will remove baby from the carseat and I can immediately get started on the session when you arrive.
 Hopefully get as much photos done before baby needs a feeding break.
 Also, feeding them as often as you can for about 10-12 hours before yours session will ensure that baby is really full and will be more likely to have a long, sleepy stretch.

 If the baby takes a pacifier, you can trust me that you’ll want it there during the session!
-If baby doesn’t take a pacifier, I would highly encourage you to bring one anyways, just for the session.
+Even if baby doesn’t take a pacifier, I would highly encourage you to bring one anyways, just for the session.
 They tend to want to nurse the entire session so the soother helps us stretch out those feeds within the 3 hour session.

 Bring baby in a button-up or zip-up sleeper.
 Preferably a loose fitting one.
 One of the worst things is when baby arrives sleepy in his/her car seat and then I have to remove shoes and socks, pants, and take a shirt off over their heads – which almost always wakes them up.
 Instead, it’s so, so simple to zip down and slip off pajamas while baby remains asleep!
 And if the pajamas are loose-fitting, then ideally there won’t be many lines left behind on the baby’s skin.

-If you are wanting to be in the photos with your sweet little baby, I find that solid colors generally look best.
-Neutrals like Black, white, blue or earth tones keep the focus on where it should be, your baby.
-(I will note that moms do tend to look great in floral as well, just make sure your colors co-ordinate).
+I highly encourage you to be IN the photos with your sweet little baby, even just one or two.
+I have several gowns in the studio client closet that you are welcome to wear.
+Solid colors generally look best.
+Neutrals like earth tones, pastels or bolder colours like Black, white or blue, will keep the focus on where it should be, your baby.
+(I will note that moms do tend to look great in floral as well, just make sure your colours co-ordinate).
 V-neck type shirts for mom and a t-shirt or collard shirt for dad.
 Make sure you bring an extra outfit, incase poop happens! (it happens more times than not).
 Please keep in mind, these are professional photos, therefore treat them like professional photos.
 Avoid hoodies, ball caps, logos on shirts.

-I do have some outfits in the studio you are welcome to use.
-I find the boys usually look best shirtless with jeans and the girls in either a dress or a romper.
+I do have some outfits great outfits in the studio client closet that you are more than welcome to use.
+Dresses and rompers for the girls and jeans and tees for the boys.